hphelion/documentation/moonshot/prepare.glossary.md

 those rights and privileges.
 A token that is issued to a user includes the list of roles that user can assume.
 Services that are being called by that user determine how they interpret the set of roles a user has and which operations or resources each roles grants access to.

+###Router IP###
+:    IP Address of the device that passes network traffic between two different IP addresses as well as subnets.

 ## S

 ###Server### {#Server}
 :     A compute instance that is created from a [flavor](#Flavor) combined with an [image](#Image).

+###Storage Controller###
+:    A node that enables the block storage service.
+Contains Cinder services that provide block storage and volume connectivity to launched instances.
+It is a single service in a cloud and can co-exist with Cloud Controller services.
+Block Storage is not supported currently.

 ## T